DrakonZZZ/Resident-evil-api/README.md

 ## Endpoints

 - `GET api/char`: Retrieve first 10 characters in the database and use search query to get details about specific character
+- - `GET api/{characterName}r`: Retrieve specific characters in the database and use search query to get details about specific character

 ## Contributing